Selling Products by Weight

 You sell pork chops for $9.99/lb and list them on your online store.
 A customer orders 2lbs of pork chops.
 You go to weigh the packages for delivery; one weighs 1.9lbs and the other 2.1lbs.
 Which one would you give to the customer?
 Most likely, you’d give them the 2.1lb pack.

 So, why would you bother selling online if this is the case?
 This is where the variable weight workflow comes into play.
 Just because you don’t sell by units doesn’t mean you’re unable to sell online.
-You can use your online store to sell your variable weight products and ensure that the customer is paying the exact price per weight after they’ve already ordered!
+You can use your online store to sell your variable weight products and ensure that the customer is charged the exact price after they’ve already ordered!

 What does this mean?